Get

 Can My Dog Die from Getting Quilled?

 Unfortunately, yes.
 Quills are extremely dangerous.
 They can penetrate deep into tissue, and even penetrate through to the thoracic or abdominal cavity.
 Your dog can even have a quill penetrate through their eye(s) and into their brain.
-If your dog had quills that penetrated into a body cavity, they will likely need to be transferred to a Veterinary University Hospital or a Specialty Hospital for advanced care as internal organs may have been damaged.
+If your dog had quills that penetrated into a body cavity, they will likely need to be transferred to a Veterinary Hospital or a Specialty Hospital for advanced care as internal organs may have been damaged.
 If any remaining quills or quill pieces migrate, this can set up system infection and/or damage days or weeks later.

-Are There Long Term Complications?
+Are There Long-Term Complications?

 Possibly.
 If one or multiple quills splinter, pieces may remain in the tissue or even migrate long after all of the other quills have been removed.
 Even if put on antibiotics, your dog may still develop abscesses or even a systemic infection from the quills.